FinOps-Open-Cost-and-Usage-Spec/FOCUS_Spec/specification/columns/chargeclassification.md

 # Charge Classification

-A Charge Classification indicates whether the row represents a regular cost record or a correction record.
-Charge Classification is a supplemental detail to the [Charge Category](#chargecategory).
-It provides additional context to describe the nature of the charge.
+A Charge Classification indicates whether the row represents a regular charge or a correction to one or more previous charges.

 The ChargeClassification column MUST be present and MUST NOT be null.
 This column is of type String and MUST be one of the allowed values.